ProtoDigitalUK/lucid_client/packages/speculate/README.md

 > Part of the Lucid Client suite

 A simple library designed to enhance anchor elements by adding support for prefetching and prerendering.
 By default this uses the new experimental [Speculation Rules](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/speculationrules) API, but falls back to `<link rel="prefetch">` or `fetch` when not supported.
-Additionally, the library features a `PrefetchData` class, enabling asynchronous data fetching based on user interactions with specified targets.

 ## Features

 - Prefetch or prerender documents using Speculation Rules, `<link rel="prefetch">` or `fetch` as a fallback.
 - Support for `visible`, `immediate`, `eager`, `moderate` and `conservative` triggers.
-- PrefetchData class for asynchronous data fetching based on user intent.

 ## Getting Started